Applications for Postgraduate Research

 Please note that the postgraduate research application process is lengthy as each application is assessed by the relevant faculty.
 Turnaround times for a research application is 6–8 weeks.

-If their undergraduate studies were completed in a language other than English, or in a country where English is not the first language, applicants must also provide evidence of English proficiency (e.g. IELTS Test Report Form or TOEFL Official Score Report—not a student copy) For more information contact UniAdvice on 1300 367 869.
+If your undergraduate studies were completed in a language other than English, or in a country where English is not the first language, you must also provide evidence of English proficiency (e.g. IELTS Test Report Form or TOEFL Official Score Report—not a student copy) For more information contact Future students on 1300 367 869.

 Creative Arts applicants may be required to submit documentation or portfolio material.
-Further information is available from the Faculty of Creative Arts.
+Further information is available from the School of Arts, English and Media.

 Original or certified copies of academic records, mark sheets or transcripts for studies previously undertaken must be provided.
 Certified English translations are also required for documents in another language.
 The transcript must show all subjects undertaken, grades and stages reached or qualifications gained.